 During the 2016/17 season he won a then record-equalling five ranking event titles (since topped by Judd Trump during 2019/20), including both the World Championship and UK Championship.

-Since his defeat to Shaun Murphy at the 2014 World Open Selby has won 15 of his next 16 ranking event finals, losing only to Ding Junhui at the 2016 Shanghai Masters.
+Since his defeat to Shaun Murphy at the 2014 World Open Selby has won 17 of his next 19 ranking event finals, losing only to Ding Junhui at the 2016 Shanghai Masters and Ryan Day at the 2021 Shoot Out.

 A former English Under-15 champion, Selby turned professional in 1999 but it wasn’t until the 2002 China Open where he would first demonstrate his potential by defeating Joe Swail, Stephen Hendry and Ronnie O’Sullivan to reach his first ranking semi-final.